 Long manes come from a healthy horse

 - The goal is to grow a healthy, undamaged mane and keep it that way.
 Only then can the mane grow as long as your horse’s genetics will allow.

 Prevent breakage on your horse’s mane

 - Helping your horse grow a long mane is like maintaining hair on your own head – you want to prevent breakage.

 - You will have hair shedding, this is normal and all animals with hair do it.
 Breakage is the result of brittle and unhealthy hair, or sometimes wind knots and tangles can lead to breakage.
 Daily attention is key.

 The role of nutrition

-- Consult your veterinarian and/or nutrition specialist to make sure your horse’s diet is on target.
+- Consult your veterinarian and/or nutrition specialist to ensure your horse’s diet is on target.
 Only then can your horse’s mane grow well.

-- In order to grow a great mane, you must feed it from the inside.
+- To grow a great mane, you must feed it from the inside.
 Our friend Karen from Kentucky Performance Products lets us in on some nutritional tidbits for growing a great mane and tail.